 - 8 slices Monterey Jack or Colby Jack cheese

-- 4 tablespoons (55 grams) salted butter, at room temperature
+- 4 tablespoons salted butter at room temperature

 This sandwich is not for the faint of heart.
 But if you are looking to impress the denizens of the local man cave, this is your ticket.
 The mac and cheese portion is super thick and creamy.
 The grilled cheese part is toasty goodness.
 Total time to make the pasta and sauce and combine them was 25 minutes.
 The sandwich only took 10 minutes to cook once assembled.
 The mac and cheese layer was quite thick, and I worried that it might not warm through, but it did.
 The light taste of the garlic butter used to cook the sandwiches was a nice touch.
 I’ll use that little trick again.
 As there was only 2 of us, I only made 2 sandwiches, but had enough mac and cheese left over for 6 more sandwiches.
 The end result was a messy sandwich that was creamy, cheesy, and kinda fun.
 Is this for every day?
 No, but it’s something to impress once in a while as a treat.